We’re living in the “age of the customer.” So it’s natural that the concept of customer experience is top-of-mind for every company.

 This is particularly true of D2C (Direct-to-consumer) brands.
 D2C brands, a relatively new phenomenon, rely almost exclusively on social channels for growth.
 For D2C brands, social media provide a path to differentiation and help keep costs in check, unlike larger, more established B2C brands that rely on physical retail and e-commerce partnerships.

-For instance, this 2019 survey by Yopto on the ‘State of D2C Marketing’ states that 61% of D2C brands use Social Media as their top customer acquisition channel.
+For instance, this survey by Yopto on the ‘State of D2C Marketing’ states that 61% of D2C brands use social media as their top customer acquisition channel.
 And this is only a natural extension of the fact that the average internet user spends 2.5 hours a day on social media.

-So for a brand, it makes sense for you to engage with your customers on the platform of their choice, i.e., social media.
+So for a brand, it makes sense to engage with your customers on the platform of their choice, i.e., social media.